kimallen/phase-0/week-1/tracking-changes-reflection.md

 - What are the best practices for commit messages?
 Using the imperative (like "change this" instead of "changed" or "changes"); being specific and clear.
 It's important to keep in mind that others might read it and they will need to understand what happens in the commit.
 - What does the HEAD^ argument mean?
 This refers to the last commit
 - What are the 3 stages of a git change and how do you move a file from one stage to the other?
-The three stages are as follows: track changes, make changes, and to pull changes. moving a file from one stage to the other: git add FILENAME git commit -m "ENTER A COMMIT MESSAGE HERE"
+The three stages are as follows: modified, staged (added), and committed moving a file from one stage to the other: git add FILENAME git commit -m "ENTER A COMMIT MESSAGE HERE"